 S N P C

 The Southern Nevada Pickleball Club is an independent unincorporated organization licensed with the State of Nevada.
 The Club is in the process of applying for 501c(3) status with the IRS.
-If and when approved, we will be able to accept charitable donations to support our efforts.
-We will need and welcome your financial assistance.
+When approved, we will be able to accept charitable donations to support our efforts.
+We need and welcome your financial assistance.
 If you choose to help with your financial support, please visit the Donation Page on this site.